kogosoftwarellc/angular-async-form/README.md

 |----|----|----|
 |`AE`|`^^afSubmit`|Child Scope provides `message`|

-Displays a general message from the backend.
-The message is provided by passing a string as the `message` parameter in the `afSubmit` callback function.
+Adds a message to the child scope of the element it is used on.
+The message is provided by passing a value as the `message` parameter in the `afSubmit` callback function.

 ### afControlGroup